wein.plus

 Vineyard area

-There are many terms for areas planted with vines in the wine-growing countries.
-In German-speaking countries, Rebberg, Weinberg, Wengert, Wingert (especially in Germany) or Weingarten (especially in Austria) are common.
-This can be a relatively small area (owned by a single owner), but just as easily a very large area shared by many owners.
-It also does not have to be a contiguous area planted with vines in every case.
-If it is fragmented, it is called a scattered vineyard.
-In the case of the vineyard, despite the name "berg", this does not necessarily have to be a slope with a more or less steep incline, but is often used in a romanticising way for flat areas.
+There are many names for areas planted with vines in the wine-growing countries.
+In German-speaking countries, the common terms are Rebberg, Rebgarten, Rebstück, Weinberg, Wengert, Wingert (especially in Germany) or Weingarten (especially in Austria).
+This can be a relatively small area (owned by a single owner), but can also be a very large area shared by many owners.
+It does not always have to be a contiguous area planted with vines.
+If it is divided into several separate parts, it is referred to as a scattered vineyard.
+Despite the "berg" part of the name, a vineyard does not necessarily have to be on a slope with a more or less steep incline, but is often used to romanticise flat areas.
 The picture shows the Zieregg vineyard of the Manfred Tement winery in southern Styria (Austria):

 Voices of our members